 Baha’i Blog: Can you tell us a little about yourself?

-Baha’i Blog: Hi Alan, can you tell us a little about yourself and Englisi Farsi?
+Baha’i Blog: Hi Mona!
+Could you please tell us a little about yourself and Englisi Farsi?